pingidentity/terraform-provider-pingdirectory/docs/resources/backend.md

 - `import_temp_directory` (String) Specifies the location of the directory that is used to hold temporary information during the index post-processing phase of an LDIF import.
 - `import_thread_count` (Number) Specifies the number of threads to use for concurrent processing during an LDIF import.
 - `index_entry_limit` (Number) Specifies the maximum number of entries that are allowed to match a given index key before that particular index key is no longer maintained.
-- `is_private_backend` (Boolean) When the `type` attribute is set to `ldif`: Indicates whether the backend should be considered a private backend, which indicates that it is used for storing operational data rather than user-defined information.
-When the `type` attribute is set to `local-db`: Indicates whether this backend should be considered a private backend in the server.
+- `is_private_backend` (Boolean) When the `type` attribute is set to:
+  - `ldif`: Indicates whether the backend should be considered a private backend, which indicates that it is used for storing operational data rather than user-defined information.
+  - `local-db`: Indicates whether this backend should be considered a private backend in the server.
 Private backends are meant for storing server-internal information and should not be used for user or application data.
-- `je_property` (Set of String) When the `type` attribute is set to `changelog`: Specifies the database and environment properties for the Berkeley DB Java Edition database for this changelog backend.
-When the `type` attribute is set to `local-db`: Specifies the database and environment properties for the Berkeley DB Java Edition database serving the data for this backend.
+- `je_property` (Set of String) When the `type` attribute is set to:
+  - `changelog`: Specifies the database and environment properties for the Berkeley DB Java Edition database for this changelog backend.
+  - `local-db`: Specifies the database and environment properties for the Berkeley DB Java Edition database serving the data for this backend.
 - `notification_manager` (String) Specifies a notification manager for changes resulting from operations processed through this Backend
 - `num_recent_changes` (Number) Specifies the number of recent LDAP entry changes per replica for which the backend keeps a record to allow replication to recover in the event that the server is abruptly terminated.
 Increasing this value can lead to an increased peak server modification rate as well as increased replication throughput.
 - `offline_process_database_open_timeout` (String) Specifies a timeout duration which will be used for opening the database environment by an offline process, such as export-ldif.